whitegreyblack/PyCurses/README.md

 ## Overview
 The project will be broken down into several portions which may be revisited if need be:
-- Loading yamlfiles into database:
-  - The yamlchecker and database files are currently psuedo-tightly coupled in that the yamlchecker uses the database to check for previously inserted files and the database uses files from yamlchecker to check for new files to insert.
-The functions for each files differed enough to need two separate classes.
-(YAMLCHECKER is DEPRACATED)
-  - The YamlObjects file holds the data model the data files use when loading the files in the yaml loader.

-- Building the screen:
+- Application:
+  - Command line argument parsing to set configuration settings before app is run
+  - Window classes are used to give the screen structure and display information from models.
+  - Controllers hold connections to database files using sqlite as well as specific methods for data reading and writing.
+They are responsible for transforming database records into premade models for usage in the application.
-  - Models are used to hold the data retrieved from the database during data retrieval.
+  - Models are used to hold the data retrieved from the database during data retrieval or test data from test functions.
-  - Controls hold the window classes to be able to draw the screen with the correct data.